 - New WIEGO PODCAST speaks to the violence domestic workers face:

 Celebrating 100 Years of ILO and the Future of Work

-This ILC will mark the 100th anniversary of the International Labour Organization (ILO).
-Discussions on the Future of Work, “green” work, and other relevant topics will be held.
+This ILC marked the 100th anniversary of the International Labour Organization (ILO).
+Discussions on the Future of Work, “green” work, and other relevant topics were held.

-In this position paper, WIEGO congratulates the ILO and makes the case for the including the majority of today's workers as crucial to the future of work.
+In this position paper, WIEGO congratulated the ILO and made the case for the including the majority of today's workers as crucial to the future of work.